 6. Machine Guns: Maxim MG 08

 The firing rate of the weapon depended on the lock assembly used and averaged 500 rounds per minute for the Schloss 08 and 600 rounds per minute for the Schloss 16.
 The gun used 250-round fabric belts of 7.92×57mm ammunition.
-While sustained firing would lead to overheating it was water-cooled, using a jacket around the barrel that held approximately one gallon of water.
-The practical range of MG 08 was estimated at some 2,200 yards up to an extreme range of 4,000 yards.
+Because sustained firing would lead to overheating it was water-cooled using a jacket around the barrel that held approximately one gallon of water.
+The practical range of the MG 08 was estimated at some 2,200 yards up to an extreme range of 4,000 yards.

-5. Chlorarsine and mustard gas
+5. Chlorarsine and Mustard Gas

-4. Phosgene and tear gas
+4. Phosgene and Tear Gas

-3. Tanks: Mark V tank
+3. Mark V Tank

-1. Type 93 U-boat
+1. Type 93 U-Boat